shakes76/PatternFlow/recognition/Xinqian Wang_StyleGAN_s45654897/README.md

 :-------------------------:|:-------------------------:
 ![](https://github.com/Wangxinqian/PatternFlow/blob/bf454b40502fc6a32cd3923525341d15f440927c/recognition/Xinqian%20Wang_StyleGAN_s45654897/image/z_c_188.c_481.png)  |  ![](https://github.com/Wangxinqian/PatternFlow/blob/bf454b40502fc6a32cd3923525341d15f440927c/recognition/Xinqian%20Wang_StyleGAN_s45654897/image/w_c_188.c_481.png)

-**Inference**We can see for the plot on the right, you barely can see any patterns inside the plot.
+**Inference:**  We can see for the plot on the right, you barely can see any patterns inside the plot.
 However, the plot on the left you can observe some rules.
 This sidely proves how the mapping network's operating during the training.
 The future could also made by analyzing the covarience matrix by looking for the relations between different attributes.

 # How is the style mixing (Section 3.1) performance?
 ## Two sets of images were generated from their respective latent codes (Source A and B)